gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_2_Send_Telemetry_to_Azure_IoT_Central/README.md

 #### Notes

 1. Ensure **Device Output** is selected from the **Show output from** dropdown list.
 2. You may see a couple of *ERROR: failure to create IoTHub Handle* messages displayed.
-These message occur while the connection to IoT Central is being established.
+These messages occur while the connection to IoT Central is being established.

 ![](resources/visual-studio-debug-output-view.png)